jwhitham/spdif-bit-exactness-tools/fpga/README.md

 The [channel decoder](channel_decoder.vhdl) component gathers the data for each audio channel into a shift register and checks the parity.

+The [matcher](matcher.vhdl) component compares the audio data to the expected test pattern.

-All three components have their own notion of what it means to be "synchronised".
+All four components have their own notion of what it means to be "synchronised".
 The input decoder requires pulses of valid width - the longest pulse cannot be more than 3 times the length of the shortest pulse (though some margin of measurement error is tolerated).
-The packet decoder requires valid start codes, and the channel decoder requires correct parity.
+The packet decoder requires valid start codes, the channel decoder requires correct parity, and the matcher requires the test pattern.

 Input decoder